2019 Shanghai Masters

 The 2019 Shanghai Masters was a professional non-ranking snooker tournament that took place at the Regal International East Asia Hotel in Shanghai, China from 9 to 15 September 2019.
-It was the 12th edition of the Shanghai Masters, which was first held in 2007.
-Ronnie O'Sullivan was the defending champion, having defeated Barry Hawkins 11–9 in the 2018 final, and also having won the tournament in 2017.
-O'Sullivan successfully defended his title for a second consecutive year, defeating Shaun Murphy 11–9 in the final.
+The 13th edition of the Shanghai Masters, first held in 2007, it was the second edition since the tournament became an invitational event in 2018.
+The event was broadcast by Great Sports Channel, Superstars Online, Youku and Zhibo.tv in China, by NowTV in Hong Kong, and by Eurosport in Europe.
+The winner received £200,000 from a total prize fund of £751,000.

-The prize fund was £751,000 with the winner receiving £200,000.
-The event was broadcast by Great Sports Channel, Superstars Online, Youku and Zhibo.tv in China, as well as NowTV in Hong Kong and Eurosport in Europe.
+The defending champion was Ronnie O'Sullivan, who had defeated Barry Hawkins 11–9 in the 2018 final.
+O'Sullivan won his fourth Shanghai Masters title, and his third consecutively, by defeating Shaun Murphy 11–9 in the final.

 Overview

 The Shanghai Masters is an invitational non-ranking snooker tournament open to the top 16 ranked players on the World Snooker Tour as well as selected Chinese players.
 The players consist of the top-16 in the world rankings after the 2019 International Championship, as well as eight Chinese players.
 The invited Chinese players include four players not ranked in the top-16 in the world rankings, two players from the Chinese Billiard Snooker Association under-21 rankings and two from China's Amateur Masters series.
 Matches were all best-of-11-frames, except for the semi-finals (19 frames) and the final (21 frames).
 The defending champion was Ronnie O'Sullivan who won the 2018 event by beating Barry Hawkins 11–9 in the final.
 O'Sullivan has also won the 2017 tournament.

 Players were ranked in the tournament by their world ranking, with the exceptions of O'Sullivan, who was the first seed, whilst 2019 World Snooker Championship winner Judd Trump was seeded second.
 The top eight seeded players received byes into the second round.
 Each invited Chinese player played one of the players seeded 9–16 in the first round.
 The event was broadcast by Great Sports Channel, Superstars Online, Youku and Zhibo.tv in China, True Sport in Thailand as well as NowTV in Hong Kong and Eurosport in Europe.